snyde875/Assignment-4/README.md

 2. Draw one (or more) animated characters that loop through a small motion clip when "at rest" and seamlessly transition to perform new motions when buttons are clicked, similar to how a character in a game would perform an action whenever you press a button on your controller.
 3. We suggesting starting #1 and #2 with a very simple character, like a stick figure, the final requirement is to make this character more interesting.
 Use transformation matrices to construct a more interesting character out of scaled spheres, cubes, cones, cylinders, or other simple shapes you can draw using Three.js.

-To accomplish these tasks, you will need to add code to the places marked TODO in the `AnimatedCharacter` class and in the `DanceApp` class.
-You will probably not need to add any new classes to the project in this assignment unless you are doing something sophisticated for the wizard bonus challenge.
+To accomplish these tasks, you will need to add code to the places marked "TO DO" in the `Bone`, `AnimatedCharacter`, and `DanceApp` classes.
+You will probably not need to add any new classes to the project in this assignment unless you are doing something more complex for the wizard bonus challenge.

 **Important Note:** Three.js includes an animation system that is meant for controlling rigged models prepared by an animator.
 You may notice that there are classes with identical names to the ones defined in the support code (`Skeleton`, `Bone`, etc.).
 Although these follow the same core graphics concepts, the full content development pipeline is more complicated, so we will not be using any of the animation classes provided by Three.js in this assignment.